List of Carolina Hurricanes seasons

 Carolina played its first season in the Northeast Division before moving to the Southeast Division when the NHL realigned in 1998.
 The Hurricanes won one Stanley Cup, in 2005–06, and two Prince of Wales Trophy as Eastern Conference champions: 2001–02 and 2005–06.
-Carolina has finished atop its division five times in its history.
-The Hurricanes have played in over 1,800 games and qualified for the Stanley Cup playoffs nine times.
-The 2021–22 season represents the 25th in North Carolina.
+Carolina has finished atop its division six times in its history.
+The Hurricanes have played in over 1,800 games and qualified for the Stanley Cup playoffs ten times.
+The 2021–22 season represented the 25th in North Carolina.